bryanphua/50.005_OS_assignment_1/readme.md

 It takes in a graph file name as an argument.
 It parses the graph file and converts it into a DAG data structure.
 It first runs programs that have no dependencies.
 When a program has finished, it raises the READY flag of its children programs to indicate to the process manager that they are ready to run.

 #How to compile
-gcc -std=c99 -o processmgt processmgt.
+gcc -std=c99 -o processmgt processmgt.c

 #How to run
 ./processmgt `<graph filename>`